netxms/netxms-doc/admin/installation.rst

 3.5
 ---
-External Metrics (ExternalParameter, etc...) expect UTF-8 encoding on Windows.
+External Metrics (ExternalMetric, etc...) expect UTF-8 encoding on Windows.
 Might need to adjust scripts called by external metrics if non-ASCII characters are returned.

 3.1